 Christmas, in Manhattan, New York

 Bordering the great state of Connecticut is a place people come from all over the world to celebrate Christmas: New York city.
 From ice skating at Rockefeller Center to shopping at the historic Macy’s building, New York makes a snowy Christmas feel a little extra special.
-If you use a car rental coupon code from CouponFly, you can get there in a couple of hours.
+If you use a discount code from CouponFly, you can get there in a couple of hours.

 Why It’s a Favorite

 New York City is always a colorful place to take photos, but especially about Christmas time.
 It is one of the top financial centers of the world, but also a historic place, fill of holiday color and shopping opportunities.
 Popular sites within walking distance include Herald Square, Times Square, Rockefeller Center, and well-known department stores on the east side of town.
 The strip from Herald Square to Times Square is particularly animated and mobbed with crowds from all over the world around Christmas.
 The lights and sounds of Times Square are internationally famous, but the Herald Square area around Macy’s Department store can be equally impressive.
 What makes this an exciting place to take photos is not necessarily one landmark or historic site, but it is the atmosphere, and the excitement of the crowds.